thedoggybrad/AntiTLDAbuserFilterlist/README.md

 •Raw: https://raw.githubusercontent.com/thedoggybrad/AntiTLDAbuserFilterlist/main/list.txt

 ## What is even a TLD?
-It stands for Top-Level domain and it is describes as the first component of a domain or simply the last word after the period (like .com or .org).
+It stands for Top-Level domain and it is described as the first outer component of a domain or simply the last word after the period (like .com or .org).